-From 10 May to 28 October, the vintage wooden and open carriages of the ‘Crocodile’, the cult locomotive, will chug along twice daily from Davos Platz up the wildly romantic Zügenschlucht Gorge to Filisur.
+From 8 June to 25 October, the vintage wooden and open carriages of the ‘Crocodile’, the cult locomotive, will chug along twice daily from Davos Platz up the wildly romantic Zügenschlucht Gorge to Filisur.
 The scenic highlights of the trip include the 210-metre long Wiesen Viaduct – at 88.9 metres high it is the highest bridge on the Rhaetian Railway (RhB).
-The 40-minute trip is free with a Davos Klosters Card.
+The 40-minute trip is free with a Premium Card.

 The Albula and Bernina section between Thusis and Tirano is a superb example of the development of the high alpine landscape.
 The line is one of the most spectacular narrow gauge railways in the world.
 The Albula line was completed in 1903, the Bernina line in 1910.
 The Albula line was considered a masterpiece even at the time of construction.
 The Bernina line is one of the highest alpine crossings in Europe and one of the steepest adhesion railway lines in the world.